avalon60/OraTAPI/README.md

 - **include_commit**: Defines whether a commit parameter should be included.
   - Example: `include_commit = true`
-  - **Purpose**: Includes a commit parameter to implement a transactional behavior.
+  - **Purpose**: Includes a commit parameter to implement a transactional behaviour.
   -
 ---